milan-sony/e-commerce_application/README.md

 Head over to https://www.mongodb.com/try/download/community to download MongoDB community server

+Make sure Node and NPM are installed and their PATHs defined

 Once you have downloaded Node.js and MongoDB run the following command (clone this project)

 ```bash